 These laddoos contain dry fruits and nuts and are very good for nursing mothers.
 They are very good during winters and can be kept for many days in airtight containers.

 Gond and ghee help in lubricating the joints and reduce back pain or joint aches.
 These ladoos can be had as an after-meal snack.

 Methi (fenugreek seeds) is really good to increase the milk supply.
 Methi laddoos are also known to help with backaches.

 For better results, these laddoos are taken in the morning with milk.

 - Alivache ladoo (Halim in Hindi, watercress seeds in English)

-In Maharashtra these laddoos are must during confinement.
-These laddus are made from seeds that are called Aliv or haleev in Marathi.
+In Maharashtra these laddoos are a must during confinement.
+These laddus are made from seeds that are called Aliv or Haleev in Marathi.

 - Sesame laddu /til ke ladoo (black /white):

 These small, flat seeds are high in calcium, iron, copper, and magnesium.
 They are also popularly considered helpful in regulating bowel movements.